 5. FPE Encryption (Format Preserving Encryption)

-This is a data Encryption method whereby the cipher and the plain texts are in the same format.
-It simply pimples that it processes encrypted data directly; no translation into something similar to the original message.
+This is a data encryption method whereby the cipher and the plain texts are in the same format.
+It simply pimples that it processes encrypted data directly; with no translation into something similar to the original message.
 For instance, if a credit card has 16 digits, the encrypted ciphertext should also be 16 digits.
 The method is used to protect sensitive data found, especially in payment cards and country identifiers.

 6. Blowfish Encryption

-Blowfish is one of the Symmetric block ciphers that works on any length between 32 to 448 bits.
+Blowfish is one of the Symmetric block ciphers that works on any length between 32 and 448 bits.
 The method was designed to replace the outdated DES.
 It is intended to be used publicly without any pay.
 Moreover, blowfish is fast and efficient, and up-to-date; this encryption method has never been hacked, making it the reason it’s the choice of many people in e-commerce to secure confidential information.

 7. Two Fish